Az ember tragédiája

-- Anachronism Stew: The Medieval segment switches back and forth between Crusades, late Middle Ages, and Arian controversy.
-The Victorian segment, which was contemporary to Imre Madách, in the adaptation gradually transforms into The Roaring Twenties and then into Turn of the Millennium.
+- Anachronism Stew: The Medieval segment switches back and forth between Crusades, late Middle Ages, and the Arian controversy.
+The Victorian segment, which was contemporary to Imre Madách, in the adaptation gradually transforms into The Roaring '20s and then into Turn of the Millennium.

 - Art Shift: Between segments, naturally.
 Not that there aren't any within segments.

 - Crapsack World: Much of human history and its future.

 - Democracy Is Bad: The Greek segment.

 - Dream Within a Dream: During the sequence in Prague, Adam (as Kepler) falls asleep.
 The sequence during the French Revolution takes place within this dream.
 This is the only sequence not "created" by Lucifer.
 When he wakes up, he finds himself in Prague again.

 - Future Primitive: In the After the End sequence of Adam's dream, humanity regressed into a primitive, tribal state, trying to survive in a frozen wasteland.

 - Hellhound: Lucifer in general, as well as some of his incarnations in particular.
 Especially the form he takes in Rome, inspired both by Cerberus from ancient myths and by the wolf from the legend of Romulus and Remus.

 - Humans Are Flawed: The premise is that no matter what ideal humanity might choose to follow, they'll screw it up.

 - Hypocrite: Lucifer dismisses the army of angels and spirits because they were created by God like "shadows born from light", and claims that he himself had been the dam of existence that forced God to create.
 He then proceeds to list opposite pairs such as matter and distance, life and death, happiness and sadness, and even light and shadow, to support this claim - completely missing that, by his own original statement, these were created by God!